-- 43. For observers on board vessels targeting bigeye, yellowfin and/or skipjack tunas in the area east of meridian 20^o/West longitude and north parallel 28^o/ South latitude the following shall apply: - (a) Observers shall automatically be recognized by all CPCs.
+46. For observers on board vessels targeting bigeye, yellowfin and/or skipjack tunas in the area east of meridian 20^o/West longitude and north of parallel 28^o/ South latitude the following shall apply:

+Observers shall automatically be recognized by all CPCs.
 Such recognition shall allow the scientific observer to continue the collection of information throughout the EEZ visited by the vessel observed.
 The coastal CPCs concerned shall receive from the flag CPC which mandated the observer the information collected by the observer and related to fishing activities on ICCAT species in their EEZ.

-- 44. For longline vessels flying their flag 20 meters length overall (LOA) or greater targeting bigeye, yellowfin and/or skipjack in the Convention area, CPCs shall ensure a minimum of 5% observer coverage of fishing effort, through the presence of an observer on board in accordance with [Annex 7].
-CPCs shall report the information collected by the observers from the previous year by 30 April to the ICCAT Secretariat and to SCRS taking into account CPC confidentiality requirements. - 44 bis.
-The SCRS shall provide advice on the best metrics for observer coverage to be measured by as well as how coverage should be stratified across vessels, seasons and areas to achieve maximum effectiveness. - 44 ter.
-CPCs shall use best endeavours to increase observer coverage beyond 5% by 2021, including through trials and implementation of electronic monitoring to supplement human observers.
-CPCs that trial electronic monitoring shall share technical specifications and standards with the Commission towards the development of agreed ICCAT standards. - 45.
-For purse seine vessels flying their flag and targeting bigeye, yellowfin and/or skipjack in the Convention area, CPCs shall ensure 100% observer coverage of fishing effort, through the presence of an observer on board in accordance with Annex 7 or through an approved electronic monitoring system.
-CPCs shall report the information collected by the observers from the previous year by 30 April to the ICCAT Secretariat and to SCRS. - 46.
-Each year, the ICCAT Secretariat shall compile the information collected under domestic observer programs, including on the observer coverage for each tropical tuna fishery, and make it available to the Commission before the Annual Meeting for further deliberation, taking into account CPC confidentiality requirements. - 46 bis.
-An intersessional meeting of the IMM should take place in 2019 in order to planify the implementation of the Regional Observer Program in 2020. - [...] [...]
+47. i) For longline vessels flying their flag 20 meters length overall (LOA) or greater targeting bigeye, yellowfin and/or skipjack in the Convention area, CPCs shall ensure a minimum of [10]% observer coverage of fishing effort by 2021, through the presence of an approved Electronic Monitoring System or human observer on board in accordance with [Annex 7].
+This minimum observer coverage should increase to [20]% by 2023.
+When applicable CPCs shall either provide the observers report, and/or starting in 2021 a report established from the observations obtained from the Electronic Monitoring System, from the previous year by 30 April to the ICCAT Secretariat and to SCRS taking into account CPC confidentiality requirements.

+ii) Starting in 2020 CPCs shall ensure that all supply vessels have [100%] observer coverage.

+iii) The SCRS shall provide advice on the best metrics for observer coverage to be measured by as well as how coverage should be stratified across vessels, seasons and areas to achieve maximum effectiveness.

+iv) CPCs shall endeavour to further increase observer coverage rates for longline vessels, including through trials and implementation of electronic monitoring to supplement human observers.
+CPCs that trial electronic monitoring shall share technical specifications and standards with the Commission towards the development of agreed ICCAT standards.

+48. For purse seine vessels flying their flag and targeting bigeye, yellowfin and/or skipjack in the Convention area, CPCs shall ensure 100% observer coverage of fishing effort, through the presence of an observer on board in accordance with Annex 7 or through an approved electronic monitoring system.
+CPCs shall report the information collected by the observers from the previous year by 30 April to the ICCAT Secretariat and to SCRS.

+- 49. Each year, the ICCAT Secretariat shall compile the information collected under domestic observer programs, including on the observer coverage for each tropical tuna fishery, and make it available to the Commission before the Annual Meeting for further deliberation, taking into account CPC confidentiality requirements. - 50.
+In 2020, IMM shall explore the possible scope and benefits of ICCAT adopting a regional Observer Program for tropical tuna fisheries. taking into account the need for harmonization and coordination of national observer programs for tropical tuna fisheries.